 Q. Where do I start?

-Q. How many music students are enrolled in the College of Arts and Sciences?
+Q. How many music students are enrolled in the Department of Music?

 A. The number of undergraduate music majors varies from 85 to 100 students and the number of music minors is around 25 students.
 We typically have an incoming class size of 25 majors.
 The number of graduate/professional students is around 50 students.
 We also teach CIM students and have many non-majors participating in lessons or ensembles.